 - A revised budget, using our Grant Modification Financial Template.
 The budget must show funds remaining in each budget category as of the date of the request and demonstrate how those funds will be spent through the end of the proposed extension.

 Changes to the project’s Principal Investigator

 If the principal investigator changes during the period of the grant, the grantee should inform CLIR immediately in writing.
-Letters can be emailed to program officer Nicole Ferraiolo.
-They should be on organizational letterhead and come from the head of the institution, and should provide the name and title of the proposed new Principal Investigator and the date the change will become effective.
-A C.V. for the new Principal Investigator should be included as an attachment to the letter.
+Letters can be emailed to program officer Nicole Ferraiolo and the grants team.
+They should be on institutional letterhead and come from the head of the institution, and should provide the name and title of the proposed new Principal Investigator and the date the change will become effective.
+A C.V. for the new Principal Investigator should also be included as an attachment.

 A grantee wishing to allocate funds in a manner different than the original budget approved by CLIR should provide program staff with a brief description of the substance and extent of the proposed modification, including the total amount of funds to be reallocated.
 If staff determine that additional documentation is necessary, we will invite the grantee to submit a formal reallocation request, including a revised budget and a narrative justification of the proposed changes.
-Email program officer Nicole Ferraiolo.
+Email program officer Nicole Ferraiolo and the grants team.

 CLIR has published Acknowledgment Guidelines grant recipients can follow when citing CLIR in publications, presentations, and other outreach.
 Downloadable versions of CLIR’s logo can be found .
 If you have questions regarding forms of acknowledgment, contact CLIR’s Director of Communications Kathlin Smith at 202-939-4754, or firstname.lastname@example.org.